Marilyn vos Savant: "Two boys" problem

-Like the Monty Hall problem, the "two boys" or "second-sibling" problem predates Ask Marilyn, but generated controversy in the column, first appearing there in 1991–1992 in the context of baby beagles:
+Like the Monty Hall problem, the "two boys" or "second-sibling" problem pre-dates Ask Marilyn, but generated controversy in the column, first appearing there in 1991–1992 in the context of baby beagles:

 When Savant replied "one out of three", readers wrote the odds were 50–50.
 In a follow-up, she defended her answer, saying, "If we could shake a pair of puppies out of a cup the way we do dice, there are four ways they could land", in three of which at least one is male, but in only one of which none are male.

 The confusion arises here because the bather is not asked if the puppy he is holding is a male, but rather if either is a male.
 If the puppies are labeled (A and B), each has a 50% chance of being male independently.
 This independence is restricted when at least A or B is male.
 Now, if A is not male, B must be male, and if B is not male, A must be male.
 This restriction is introduced by the way the question is structured and is easily overlooked – misleading people to the erroneous answer of 50%.
 See Boy or Girl paradox for solution details.

 The problem re-emerged in 1996–97 with two cases juxtaposed:

 Savant agreed with the teacher, saying the chances were only 1 out of 3 that the woman had two boys, but 1 out of 2 the man had two boys.
 Readers argued for 1 out of 2 in both cases, prompting follow-ups.
-Finally she began a survey, asking female readers with exactly two children, at least one of them male, to give the sex of both children.
+Finally, she began a survey, asking female readers with exactly two children, at least one of them male, to give the sex of both children.
 Of the 17,946 women who responded, 35.9%, about 1 in 3, had two boys.

-Errors in the column

-On January 22, 2012, Savant admitted a mistake in her column.
-In the original column, published on December 25, 2011, a reader asked: